 Figure 3 - How to grow on Instagram

 Top-tip: Spend time before you post by engaging with hashtags relevant to the content.
 Then spend time after posting to engage with people commenting on your post.

-Shareability – Make sure your content is shareable; doing this ensures that those who engage with your content can share across various other social media and marketing channels.
+Shareability – Make sure your content is shareable; this ensures that those who engage with your content can share across various social media and marketing channels.
 Having a clear option to share will dramatically increase your reach.

 >>>Read More: A guide to running social media ads<<<

 Great content is wasted if your desired audience never sees it.
 Using these distribution tips will ensure that doesn’t happen.
 Analyze your results to help you constantly learn about your audience so you can adapt and improve your digital marketing for life sciences.

 Distributing through other channels is also important.
 See how you can connect your content with our life sciences audience by clicking the link below.

 Begin your analysis by considering the following questions: